MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-324-Capital-Adequacy-FDICSupervised-Institutions/subpart-C-Definition-Capital/section-324.20.md

 (3) ALLL or AACL, as applicable, up to 1.25 percent of the FDIC-supervised institution's standardized total risk-weighted assets not including any amount of the ALLL or AACL, as applicable (and excluding in the case of a market risk FDIC-supervised institution, its standardized market risk-weighted assets).

-(4) Any instrument that qualified as tier 2 capital under the FDIC's general risk-based capital rules under 12 CFR part 325, appendix A (state nonmember banks) and 12 CFR part 390, appendix Z (state saving associations) as then in effect, that were issued under the Small Business Jobs Act of 2010,20 or prior to October 4, 2010, under the Emergency Economic Stabilization Act of 2008.21
+(4)(i) Any instrument that qualified as tier 2 capital under the FDIC's general risk-based capital rules under 12 CFR part 325, appendix A (state nonmember banks) and 12 CFR part 390, appendix Z (state saving associations) as then in effect, that were issued under the Small Business Jobs Act of 2010,21 or prior to October 4, 2010, under the Emergency Economic Stabilization Act of 2008.22

-20 Public Law 111-240; 124 Stat.
+21 Public Law 111-240; 124 Stat.
 2504 (2010)

-21 Public Law 110-343, 122 Stat.
+22 Public Law 110-343, 122 Stat.
 3765 (2008)

+(ii) Any debt instruments issued under the U.S. Department of the Treasury's Emergency Capital Investment Program pursuant to section 104A of the Community Development Banking and Financial Institutions Act of 1994, added by the Consolidated Appropriations Act, 2021.23

+23 Public Law 116-260.

 (5) For an FDIC-supervised institution that makes an AOCI opt-out election (as defined in § 324.22(b)(2), 45 percent of pretax net unrealized gains on available-for-sale preferred stock classified as an equity security under GAAP and available-for-sale equity exposures.